Haradrim/Project-new-media-2016/README.md

 Project info:
 It’s a fun little project that allows you to draw around you using the Wiimote.
 The project uses four different scripts for its functionality.
 Please consider that this project isn’t perfect yet and is subject to change.
+Feel free to submit any changes that you think would be a better way to handle something in this project and why, so that I can continue the learning process.

 -	FpsController script: this script is a basic first-person controller using the Wii mote rather than mouse and keyboard.
 This script uses Flafla2's Unity - Wiimote lib.
 -	Drawing script: a script for drawing lines in Unity using the LineRenderer.